hashgraph/hedera-sdk-tck/test-specifications/utility.md

 }
 ```

-*Generates the serialized protobuf ECDSAsecp256k1 public key that is paired with the input ECDSAsecp256k1 private key*
+*Generates the ECDSAsecp256k1 public key that is paired with the input ECDSAsecp256k1 private key*
 ```json
 {
   "jsonrpc": "2.0",